m0lentum/molentum.github.io/content/blog/2025/stuff-i-liked-in-2025/index.md

 feels fully sincere and thus that much more emotionally effective.

 **8. Slow Fall — Blood Eclipse**<br/>
-Distinctly Finnish melodeath, with its constant undertone of gloomy melancholy balanced out by groovy riffs and some seriously impressive vocals.
+Distinctly Finnish melodeath, with its undertone of sorrow balanced out by groovy riffs and some seriously impressive vocals.

 **9. Allegaeon — The Ossuary Lens**<br/>